-The proposed activities will be undertaken in accordance with the conditions of EA EPPG00736513.
-3D seismic operations within Channel Country SEA will be carried out as 'low impact petroleum activities', which will not result in the clearing of native vegetation or permanent damage to vegetation in or near streams, lakes, floodplains or wetlands.
-3D seismic lines will not occur within 200 m lateral metres of a watercourse, lake or spring within the Channel Country SEA, as per condition B12 of the EPPG00736513.
-Trimming of Coolibahs and slashing of lignum shrublands is likely to be required.
-Trimming / slashing will not damage the rootstock (i.e. result in permanent damage to the vegetation).
-The REs mapped in ATP 934 are typical of the vegetation communities in the Channel Country Bioregion having a sparse, very sparse or grassland structural categories.
-Given the sparse nature of the REs, there will be maximum ability to weave around and avoid woody mature vegetation.
+The proposed activities will result in clearing approximately 5 ha in RE 5.3.13/5.3.8 (70/30), approximately 2.78 % of these REs within the tenure.

+Res 5.3.13 and 5.3.8 are typical of the vegetation communities in the Channel Country Bioregion having very sparse structural categories.
+Given the sparse nature of the REs, there will be maximum ability to avoid woody mature vegetation.
 Furthermore, these REs are naturally ephemeral, disturbance tolerant and resilient having naturally adapted to respond to the periods of boom and bust associated with the Channel Country Bioregion.